pu2clr/SI4735/README.md

 ### SI4735 Patch Support for Single Side Band

 The SI4735 class implements a set of methods to apply patches and deal with SSB mode.
-All documentation about pathces can be seen [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group17.html).
+All API documentation about pathces can be seen [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group17.html).

 The SSB patches used in some examples of this library were tested only on SI4735-D60 and SI4732-A10 devices.  __The updates used in that examples are unlikely to work on other SI47XX devices__.